sourcehut-mirrors/fokus/README.md

 # fokus
-A minimalist terminal‐based focus timer and stopwatch with daily logging, built in Rust.
+A minimalist terminal‐based focus timer and stopwatch with daily logging, built in Rust

 ## Features
 - Stopwatch to track elapsed time while focusing.